Question: "What is the Abrahamic Covenant?"

 2. The promise of descendants (Genesis 12:2).
 God promised Abraham that He would make a great nation out of him.
 Abraham, who was 75 years old and childless (Genesis 12:4), was promised many descendants.
 This promise is amplified in Genesis 17:6 where God promised that nations and kings would descend from the aged patriarch.
 This promise (which is expanded in the Davidic Covenant of 2 Samuel 7:12–16) would eventuate in the Davidic throne with Messiah’s kingdom rule over the Hebrew people.

-God’s method of fulfilling the Abrahamic Covenant is literal, inasmuch as God partially fulfilled the covenant in history: God blessed Abraham by giving him the land (Genesis 13:14–17); God blessed him spiritually (Genesis 13:8, 18; 14:22, 23; 21:22); God gave him numerous descendants (Genesis 22:17; 49:3–28).
-The important element of the Abrahamic Covenant, however, demands a future fulfillment with Messiah’s kingdom rule:
+God’s method of fulfilling the Abrahamic Covenant is literal, inasmuch as God partially fulfilled the covenant in history: God blessed Abraham by giving him the land (Genesis 13:14–17), and, centuries later, the sons of Abraham took control of the land: “So the Lord gave Israel all the land he had sworn to give their ancestors, and they took possession of it and settled there” (Joshua 21:43).
+God blessed Abraham spiritually (Genesis 13:8, 18; 14:22, 23; 21:22); God gave him numerous descendants (Genesis 22:17; 49:3–28).
+An important element of the Abrahamic Covenant, however, demands a still-future fulfillment with Messiah’s kingdom rule:

-(1) Israel as a nation will possess the land in the future.
+(1) Israel as a nation will possess the totality of the land in the future.
 Numerous Old Testament passages anticipate the future blessing of Israel and her possession of the land as promised to Abraham.
 Ezekiel envisions a future day when Israel is restored to the land (Ezekiel 20:33–37, 40–42; 36:1–37:28).

 (2) Israel as a nation will be converted, forgiven, and restored (Romans 11:25–27).